Rules and Regulations

 College ID Card

 Your magnetically encoded college ID card is your official form of campus identification.
 This card must be shown for identification upon request by any college official or member of the college staff.
 This card is non-transferable and should be kept in your possession at all times.
 If a card is loaned to another person, any member of the college staff may confiscate it for your own protection.
 Please take all precautions to safeguard your card.
-If you lose your ID card, it should be reported to the CADI Office anytime between the hours of 8 a.m. and 4 p.m. at campus extension 4755, or to any MacDonald Hall cashier at extension 4774.
+If you lose your ID card, it should be reported to the CADI Office anytime between the hours of 8 a.m. and 4 p.m. at campus extension 4759, or to any MacDonald Dining Center cashier at extension 4774.
 Stolen ID cards should also be reported to the campus University Police Office at extension 4700.
 Once your lost or stolen ID card is reported to CADI, it will be immediately deactivated.
-You may obtain a new ID card from the CADI office in Farrell Center from 8 a.m. until 4 p.m. at a cost of $15.
-If the CADI office is closed, a temporary ID card can be obtained from the MacDonald Hall cashier at a cost of $1.
+You may obtain a new ID card from the CADI Office in Farrell Center from 8 a.m. until 4 p.m. at a cost of $25.
+If the CADI Office is closed, a temporary ID card can be obtained from the MacDonald Dining Center cashier at a cost of $1.
 Temporary ID cards are good for three (3) days, after which you must purchase a new ID card.
 Please note, Federal Trade Commission Red Flag Rules now require you to produce a current photo ID in order to receive your college ID.
-For your protection, a valid government issued photo ID must be presented in order to obtain a new or temporary ID (driver's license, etc.).
+For your protection, a valid government-issued photo ID must be presented in order to obtain a new or temporary ID (driver's license, etc.).
 The college ID card is the property of the College Association and must be returned upon change of student status.

 Meal Plan Agreement